ABOUT TOM COWAN

 Tom Cowan is a leading Exercise Physiologist.
-He has been based on Harley Street, the world-famous centre of medical excellence, for over 8 years, specialising in exercise prescription for cancer and cardiac rehabilitation.
+He has been based on Harley Street, the world-famous centre of medical excellence, for 10 years, specialising in exercise prescription for cancer and cardiac rehabilitation.

-Tom works with individuals from all over the world remotely via video call consultations and through his online programmes.
-He also holds regular clinics at the world-leading Harley Street clinic, The Centre for Health and Human Performance (CHHP).
+Tom works with individuals from all over the world remotely via video call consultations and through his app, Tom Cowan Exercise Physiology.
+He also holds regular clinics at the world-leading Harley Street clinic, Marylebone Health Group (MHG).

 His work has seen him become recognised as an expert by Public Health England and the Faculty for Sport and Exercise Medicine UK, who selected him to become a member of their Cancer and Exercise expert panel.